Skip to content

 Section titled “What it does (the one rule to internalize)”

-One internal caveat worth knowing up front: autonomous (non-chat) budget optimization is live for exactly one pilot brand today (KISS) — for every other brand the optimizer computes the decision but sends nothing to Amazon.
+One internal caveat worth knowing up front: autonomous (non-chat) budget optimization is live for exactly one pilot brand today (shown here as Brand A; the internal brand code is intentionally not reproduced).
+For every other brand the optimizer computes the decision but sends nothing to Amazon.
 The full gate model is in Capabilities.

 • Capabilities — the read-vs-write boundary and the approval gates, in full.